Design Guide

 B and C are related sheets of A; A and C are related sheets of B.

-• Two sheets are called related sheets if they share the same Subtable and are not each other's multiple versions (sheet A and B).
+• Two sheets are called related sheets if they share the same Subtable and are not each other's Multiple Versions (sheet A and B).

 • Note: Currently, the limit number of recalculated records is 1000.
 If the number of records to be recalculated exceeds the system's limitation, it will ignore the setting to recalculate all formulas on related sheets.